blockchainsllc/in3-docs/docs/api-java.md

 ``long``        **block**
 ============== ==============
 ```

 ##### getBlockTransactionCountByHash

-Returns the number of transactions in a block from a block matching the given block hash.
+Returns the number of transactions in a block from a block matching the given blockhash.

  > public `long` getBlockTransactionCountByHash([`String`](#class-string) blockHash);